Present Moment, Only Moment

 Given how fast we move each day and the pervasive feeling of needing to “get it all done,” many of us find ourselves stressed, anxious and feeling constantly overwhelmed.
 By making the effort to be mindful, we can focus on what matters most.

 Yoga is an excellent way to develop a practice of self-study.
-While the practice of yoga is currently evolving, it is ultimately an awareness practice.
-Where we place our attention influences how we experience of life.
-Yin Yoga, in particular, asks us to slow down and notice what is happening from inside.
+Our attention influences our experience of life.
+Yoga asks us to slow down and notice what is happening from inside.

 The mind will entice you to wander and your ego will quietly kvetch, as your body stresses joints, repairing and revitalizing tissues in the body.
 So, we listen to the ego’s pleas, assess the complaint, make adjustments and commit to stillness once again.
 Paying attention like this to the breath, distinguishing sensations, tracking feelings, noticing the likes and dislikes are all part of mindfulness in action.